Number of Victims

 Today, North Carolina is trying to amend for its past, making it one of the only states to do so thus far.
 In April 2003, the sterilization law was unanimously voted to be overturned by the North Carolina Senate.
 A few weeks later, a law was then signed by Governor Easley to officially put an end to forced sterilizations in North Carolina.
 Soon after, on April 17, 2003, Easley issued a public apology, stating, “To the victims and families of this regrettable episode in North Carolina's past, I extend my sincere apologies and want to assure them that we will not forget what they have endured" ("Easley Signs Law Ending State’s Eugenics Era," p.
 1).
 Then, in December 2005, the National Black Caucus of State Legislators passed resolution calling for federal and state programs to identify victims nationwide and get them health care and counseling (Sinderbrand, p.
 1).
 However, these current efforts to find sterilized victims are difficult due to budget constraints and high costs of a publicity campaign.
 Therefore, efforts to find victims through "free media" were employed, such as posting info on bulletins, offices, health departments, libraries, schools, billboards, and city buses etc. (Sinderbrand, p.
 1).

-In 2009, a marker was dedicated in Raleigh, where the state eugenics board had met
+2009, a marker was dedicated in Raleigh, where the state eugenics

 Justice for Sterilization Victims Foundation.
 The North Carolina

 Assembly made funding available for the Foundation to plan and take on

 mission to provide long awaited compensation to the victims who were

 compulsory by the State of North Carolina.
 The Foundation will function

 resource to help the survivors of the N.C.
 Eugenics Board program.
 The

 Justice for Sterilization Victims Foundation is a group whose purpose